 Monster Hunter Wilds | Image: Capcom

-You can also fish in Monster Hunter Wilds | Image: Capcom
+Fishing returns in Wilds | Image: Capcom

 How Will Weapons Work in ‘Monster Hunter Wilds’?

 If you’re a veteran hunter, you’ll be glad to know that all 14 of the series’ mainstay weapons are returning in Wilds, each with some new techniques and toys to play with.
-If you’re a new player, though, the idea of choosing which weapon to play with will be streamlined within the game, with your handler being able to give some advice depending on how you want to play the game.

-A new addition to combat is the ‘Focus Mode’, which will allow hunters to more easily aim attacks and defences at where the camera is facing.
+A new addition to all weapons is ‘Focus Mode’, which will allow hunters to more easily aim attacks and defences at where the camera is facing.
 In previous games (and likely when not using Focus Mode), your hunters actions will instead be focused on where they are facing, rather than your camera, which can lead to some frustrations in hitting or dodging monster attacks if you aren’t used to it.

 Monster Hunter Wilds | Image: Capcom